sbutcher/docs/docs/pythoncontainers.md

 After early tests on 3 different node type using python 2.7.8 on CentOS6 containers showed SCL python running the same code between 16-25% more slowly than a self-compiled python 2.7.8 running natively, further tests were performed, instead with CentOS 7.

-A simple single-core python job to find [primes of a large number](https://github.com/sbutcher/python_test/blob/master/python_prime2.py) was run natively on a compute node via the Univa Grid Engine job scheduler.
+A single-core python job to find [primes of a large number](https://github.com/sbutcher/python_test/blob/master/python_prime2.py) was run natively on a compute node via the Univa Grid Engine job scheduler.
 The job was then repeated on the same node inside a container running the same version of python compiled with gcc, and also a packaged python provided by the CentOS [Software Collections Library](https://wiki.centos.org/AdditionalResources/Repositories/SCL).
 The SCL is marketed as a simple way to get multiple versions of python on your enterprise OS without having to compile new versions.
 Jobs were run using CentOS 7.3 and python 2.7.13 supplied in the following ways:

 * (A) Native OS
 * (B) Singularity container, python compiled from source